cjlee112/bjjdb/basics.rst

   * as soon as his guard opens, step out of his reach and control his legs, or get both arms under his legs and roll him up.
+  * you can get your knee on his tailbone to give yourself additional leverage for breaking guard.

 :transition:
+  :title: cool guard pass
   :from: closed_guard:D
+  :to: side_control:A
+  :video: youtube:KF4589P0bFU
+  :opportunity:
+    your arms are free to grab his back, especially if you're postured down.

+:transition:
+  :from: closed_guard:A
   :to: mount:A

   :opportunity:
     you control his wrist on your chest, preventing him from posting.

   Get hand on his knee prepared to lift.
-  Jerk him forward and off balance, lift his armpit with your fit and kick up and across as if to your opp. shoulder.
+  Jerk him forward and off balance, lift his armpit with your foot and kick up and across as if to your opp. shoulder.
   Use your foot to block his leg on same side so he can't post.
   As his weight comes off that side, lift his knee with your hand and throw him over.

 :transition:
+  :title: Basic scissor sweep to mount
+  :from: closed_guard:A
+  :to: mount:A
+  :video: youtube:2zbP-OT2_98
+  :video: youtube:M-7QssemmZY
+  :opportunity:
+    you're able to shrimp away from opponent and get knee across his chest.

+:transition:
   :title: Scissor sweep to mount
+  :from: closed_guard:A
+  :to: mount:A
+  :video: youtube:ANiQfO_1QUQ
+  :opportunity:
+    opponent sits back, away from you

+:transition:
+  :title: Scissor sweep to mount
-  :from: closed_guard:D
+  :from: closed_guard:A
   :to: mount:A
   :opportunity:
     If A rises on one leg (i.e. shifts from knee to foot